 In modern medicine, many studies have shown that purple leaf extract is highly valued for its health benefits.
 Purple leaf extract can be used as a natural preservative for food and medicine in the treatment of diseases related to intestinal disorders caused by harmful microorganisms.

-Four food spoilage-related organisms such as Bacillus subtilis, Staphylococcus aureus (Gram-positive microorganisms), Pseudomonas aeruginosa and Escherichia coli (Gram-negative microorganisms) were also treated with ethanolic extracts of leaves and stems of Achyranthes bidentata.
-The results showed that all bacteria were also inhibited at low concentrations of both leaf and stem extracts.
+Four food spoilage related organisms such as Bacillus subtilis, Staphylococcus aureus (Gram positive microorganisms), Pseudomonas aeruginosa and Escherichia coli (Gram negative microorganisms) were also treated with ethanolic extract of leaves and stems of Atractylodes macrophylla.
+The results showed that all the bacteria were also inhibited at low concentrations of both leaf and stem extracts.

-Several studies have shown that purple perilla leaf extract may have high antibacterial activity, activity against Caldida albicans of the plant extract in methanol.
+Several studies have shown that purple perilla leaf extract may have high antibacterial activity, activity against Caldida albicans of plant extracts in Methanol.

 Some remedies from purple leaf

-- Treat bronchitis: Use 40g of purple branches and leaves, 20g each of Platycodon grandiflorum, Ophiopogon japonicus and Tangerine peel.
+- Treating bronchitis: Use 40g of purple apricot branches and leaves, 20g each of Platycodon grandiflorum, Ophiopogon japonicus and Tangerine peel.
 Boil and drink to help reduce phlegm and treat bronchitis.

 - Acne treatment: 1 bunch of purple leaves, 1.5 liters of water.
-Wash the bunch of purple leaves with clean water, pour in 1.5 liters of clean water, boil, then turn down the heat to simmer for about 10 minutes and then turn off the stove.
+Wash the bunch of purple leaves with clean water, pour in 1.5 liters of clean water, boil, then turn down the heat and simmer for about 10 minutes, then turn off the stove.
 Wait for the water to warm up, then filter out enough water to wash your face as usual without having to rinse with clean water.
-The remaining water can be stored in the refrigerator and used gradually within 3-4 days.
+The remaining water can be stored in the refrigerator and used gradually within 3 or 4 days.

 Purple leaves are not only beneficial to human health thanks to their biological active ingredients but also beneficial in food processing thanks to their coloring properties.
-However, it is necessary to consult a doctor about the effectiveness of the medicine from purple leaves before using it.
-Avoid using ineffective medicine that will not improve the disease and continue to progress in a bad direction.
+However, it is necessary to consult a doctor about the effectiveness of the remedy from purple leaves before using it.
+Avoid using ineffective remedies that will not improve the disease and continue to progress in a bad direction.

 Source